lmbramer/SRPWorkshop2019/README.md

 	* <a href="Filter_and_Create_Network_NEW_Workshop.R" download> Filter\_and\_Create\_Network\_NEW\_Workshop.R</a>
 	* <a href="Find_Modules_Workshop.R" download> Find\_Modules\_Workshop.R</a>
 * 2:00 - 3:00: __Data Visualization with Trelliscope__ (Hands-on)
+	Some general intro slides into trelliscopejs can be found here: <https://slides.com/hafen/trelliscopejs/#/>
 	* <a href="trelliscope_intro.R" download> trelliscope\_intro.R</a>
 	* <a href="Zebrafish_Subset_Condition_Info.csv" download> Zebrafish\_Subset\_Condition\_Info.csv</a>
 	* <a href="Subset_Norm_Data_Zebrafish.csv" download> Subset\_Norm\_Data\_Zebrafish.csv</a>